 Junior ISAs are available at almost all banks and building societies.
 You can also get them at credit unions, some friendly societies, and through stock brokers.
 Contact any of them to get further information.

-An Example: A child get £2,000 paid into their cash Junior ISA between the 6th of April 2017 and the 5th of April 2018.
-Thus, £2,128 is the most that could get paid into their stocks and shares Junior ISA during the same tax year.
+An Example: A child has £2,000 paid into their cash Junior ISA between the 6th of April 2018 and the 5th of April 2019.
+Thus, £2,260 is the most that could get paid into their stocks and shares Junior ISA during the same tax year.

-The rules of Junior Individual Savings Accounts allow money transfers between:
+The rules of Junior Individual Savings Accounts (ISA) allow money transfers between: